NadezhdaDudnik/NadezhdaDudnik/README.md

 My name is Nadin!

-I'm currently working as Senior QA engineer - SBER
+I'm currently working as Senior QA Engineer - SBER

 :computer: I'm learning how to develop autotests